sensei-z/Edit_AAB/README.md

 A tool which allow you to modify the compiled .aab file by converting apk to aab

-requirement - python 3.6+ , java 8 & net framework 4.5+
+requirement - python 3.6+ , java 8 & .Net core framework 4.5+